 You need to add extra protection to some policies to cover specific items.

-Gadgets cover: This protect things like your laptop, mobile phone or tablet if they are not covered as standard.
+Gadgets cover: This protects things like your laptop, mobile phone or tablet if they are not covered as standard.

 Musical instrument cover: This can cover the cost of replacing or repairing your instrument up to the sum insured, and some policies also protect accessories like pedals, stands or cases.